The CT10 NNLO Global Analysis of QCD: Discussion and Conclusion

 Compared to the MSTW2008 NNLO PDFs, the gluon and quark distributions are larger as $x$ approaches zero (the CT10 parameterization requires a positive gluon), while the strangeness distribution is larger over most of the $x$ range.
 The differences tend to decrease as $Q^2$ increases.

 We have compared NNLO predictions using CT10 to available LHC data and have found good agreement.
-Numerical comparisons presented here complement a more detailed benchmark study of the LHC predictions that has been recently released~\cite{Ball:2012wy}.
+Numerical comparisons presented here complement a more detailed benchmark study of the dependence of LHC predictions on PDFs and $\alpha_s(M_Z)$ that has been recently released~\cite{Ball:2012wy}.
 The available LHC data is already providing important information on PDFs, and future data will provide even stronger constraints.
 This will be developed further in a future publication.